thewolff/docs/dev/api/meta.md

 <sup>1</sup>Our docs only cover the `json` API, but the `xml` endpoint supports the same query parameters as the `json` endpoint and a similar response to the `json` endpoint.

-<sup>2</sup>This feature is enabled on a stream by stream basis, by a Mass Relevance administrator.
+<sup>2</sup>This feature is enabled on a stream by stream basis, by a Mass Relevance administrator (upon request).
 By default, this
 feature is not enabled.

 <sup>3</sup>I like Android's docs better for this class than Oracle's.